eventflux-io/engine/website/docs/getting-started/installation.md

 ---
 sidebar_position: 1
 title: Installation
-description: Install Eventflux in your Rust project
+description: Install EventFlux in your Rust project
 ---

 # Installation

-Eventflux can be installed from source or added as a dependency to your Rust project.
+EventFlux can be installed from source or added as a dependency to your Rust project.

 ## Prerequisites